When 82.4% of admins claim their contests met their goals, we consider it proof that Facebook contests work!

 Put QR codes or URLs in your creative, and right next to the register, then encourage each customer to use them in person.
 Your customers only have to scan the QR codes with their phones or input a personalized and shortened URL into their browsers, and they’re on your page.

 Remember, however, that you can’t ask them to like your page before entering your contest.
-That’s called like gating and it was banned last month.
+That’s called like gating and it was banned.
 You can, however, offer coupons through Facebook only and provide quick easy links or QR codes in the store for them to access.
 More on coupons below.

 Put QR codes on your creative to get your customers on Facebook.
 Don’t just ask them to like you.